Salkantay Trek 5 Days 4 Nights

 Llactapata to Machu Picchu to Cusco

-(Optional: take the bus up, approx. 30 minutes). -
+(Optional: bus ride, approx. 30 minutes)

 -